Yucatán with Jorge Guzmán

 Do I need to pay a solo traveler supplement?

 For solo travelers, there is a $1,500 single-supplement fee—paid at the time of booking to secure a private room.
-If you would like us to pair you with a roommate of the same gender, that option may be available upon checkout: these ‘Single – Willing to Share’ spots are limited and available on a first-come, first-served basis.
+Singles are extremely limited and available on a first-come, first-served basis.

 Do I need Travel Insurance?